BlueByteSystemsInc/PDMShell/src/BOM.md

 - `search`
-  Search query used to find files in the current directory and run the BOM command on each result.
+  Search query used to find files in the current directory and run the `bom` command on each result.

 - `recursive`
   When used with [`search`](SEARCH.md), includes files in subfolders.